Adopted February, 2012

 Updated June 2016

-A by-law relating generally to the transaction of the business and affairs of The International Society of Indoor Air Quality and Climate, Inc. (the Society); BE IT ENACTED as a By-law of the Society as follows:
+A by-law relating generally to the transaction of the business and affairs of The International Society of Indoor Air Quality and Climate, Inc. (the Society); BE IT ENACTED as a By-law of the Society

 Section 1.
 Name: